Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Sunshine is $54,025 and average income is $62,581.
-This is lower than Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated median income in Sunshine as of September 2025 would be approximately $58,482 and average income would be around $67,744.
-According to Census 2021 data, incomes in Sunshine rank modestly, between the 29th and 39th percentiles for household, family, and personal incomes.
-The predominant income cohort in Sunshine is 31.1% of locals earning between $1,500 - 2,999, similar to metropolitan Melbourne where this cohort represents 32.8%.
-Housing affordability pressures are severe in Sunshine, with only 82.7% of income remaining after housing costs, ranking at the 39th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Sunshine is below the national average.
+The median income is $54,025 and the average income is $62,581.
+In comparison, Greater Melbourne has a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Sunshine would be approximately $58,482 (median) and $67,744 (average) as of September 2025.
+Census 2021 income data indicates that household, family, and personal incomes in Sunshine rank modestly, between the 29th and 39th percentiles.
+Income brackets show that the predominant cohort spans 31.1% of locals (3,154 people) in the $1,500 - 2,999 category, which aligns with the metropolitan region where this cohort also represents 32.8%.
+Housing affordability pressures are severe in Sunshine, with only 82.7% of income remaining, ranking at the 39th percentile.

 Frequently Asked Questions - Income